fedspendingtransparency/usaspending-website/api_contracts/contracts/search/AdvancedSearch.md

 # Group Visualizations

-These endpoints return data that is grouped in preset units to support the various data visualizations on USAspending.gov`s Advanced Search page.
+These endpoints return data that are grouped in preset units to support the various data visualizations on USAspending.gov`s Advanced Search page.

 ## Spending by Award [/api/v2/search/spending_by_award/]

-These endpoints return data that is grouped in preset units to support the various data visualizations on USAspending.gov`s Advanced Search page.
+This endpoint takes award filters and fields, and returns the fields of the filtered awards.

 ### Spending by Award [POST]